RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 The application consists of the usual objects like Deployments, Services, and Routes.

-As part of the installation, we use Istio to "decorate" the application with additional components (the Envoy Sidecars you read about in the previous step).
+As part of the installation, we use Istio to **decorate** the application with additional components (the Envoy Sidecars you read about in the previous step).

 Let's wait for our application to finish deploying.
 Go to the overview page in _userxx BookInfo Service Mesh_ project: